animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-As a result, the only way for {sdg-acronym} or other {data-store-name}
-cache client applications (not involving Spring) to know for sure is to attempt to create the `Index`.
+As a result, the only way for {sdg-acronym} or other GemFire cache client applications (not involving Spring) to know for sure is to attempt to create the `Index`.
 If it fails with either an `IndexNameConflictException` or even an `IndexExistsException`, the application knows there is a problem.
-This is because the `QueryService` `Index` creation waits on pending `Index` definitions, whereas the other {data-store-name} API calls do not.
+This is because the `QueryService` `Index` creation waits on pending `Index` definitions, whereas the other GemFire API calls do not.

 </div>